FAMILIAR-project/familiar-documentation/manual/ontologicalTutorial/README.md

 ### Breathing Ontological Knowledge Into Feature Model Management

 This document presents:
+ * installation instructions
+ * motivation of our work
- * a complete environment we have developed for synthesizing feature models
+ * a complete environment we have developed for synthesizing feature models (see screencast below)
  * a comprehensive tutorial for using the tool

 Important management operations of FAMILIAR, like ksynthesis, slicing, merging, diff, refactoring, are now equiped with ontological capabilities since all are based on the same synthesis procedure.

 In particular, we raise previous limitations and open avenues for a practical usage in reverse engineering or maintenance scenarios.

-``This page is under construction``

 ##### Authors

  * Guillaume Bécan (University of Rennes 1, Inria / Irisa, Triskell team)
  * Sana Ben Nasr (University of Rennes 1, Inria / Irisa, Triskell team)
  * Mathieu Acher (University of Rennes 1, Inria / Irisa, Triskell team)
  * Benoit Baudry (University of Rennes 1, Inria / Irisa, Triskell team)

+#### Installation instructions

 #### Motivation